Sat Parashar

 Sat Paul Parashar is an Indian financial management expert and business education administrator.
-Dr Parashar has been member of the Boards of a number of corporations and management institutions.
-He has contributed to many business and management schools, corporates and banks in Asia and the Middle East, notably in India, Singapore, Nepal, the United Arab Emirates, Bahrain, Oman, and Qatar.
-He was appointed as director at the Indian Institutes of Management, Indore from 2004 to 2008.
-Currently, working as Independent Financial Services Professional, based out of Arizona, USA also Adjunct Faculty of Finance at Rady School of Management, University of California, USA.
+He was director at the Indian Institutes of Management, Indore from 2004 to 2008.
+He is currently working as an independent financial services professional based in Arizona, USA.
+He is also an Adjunct Faculty of Finance at Rady School of Management, University of California, USA.

 Education

-Parashar holds an M.Com from Delhi School of Economics (1971) and obtained his PhD from the Faculty of Management Studies, University of Delhi (1981).
+Parashar holds an M.Com from the Delhi School of Economics (1971) and obtained his PhD from the Faculty of Management Studies, University of Delhi (1981).
 His doctoral thesis was titled "Liquidity Management in Selected Indian Companies".

 Career

-Parashar is head of the Banking Center at the Bahrain Institute of Banking and Finance (BIBF).
-Parashar was the head of the Research and Studies Department, Emirates Institute for Banking and Financial Studies, Sharjah, United Arab Emirates from 1999 to 2004.
-Parashar holds the IFCI Golden Jubilee Chair Professor of Finance at the Management Development Institute.
+Parashar was a faculty member of the banking center at the Bahrain Institute of Banking and Finance (BIBF).
+He was the head of the Research and Studies Department at the Emirates Institute for Banking and Financial Studies in Sharjah from 1999 to 2004, and director at the Indian Institutes of Management, Indore from 2004 to 2008.

+He also holds the IFCI Golden Jubilee Chair Professor of Finance at the Management Development Institute.
 Prior to this, he was associate professor of Finance at the Xavier Labor Relations Institute, Jamshedpur and faculty at the University of Delhi.

-Awards

-Parashar was rated 'Academic Par Excellence' in 2003 at the Emirates Institute for Banking and Financial Studies.
-His interview was published in The Times of India (11 July 2005) and it was titled, 'A Jewel in the IIM Crown' highlighting his transformation and turnaround of IIM Indore in a short time frame.

-Corporate positions

-Parashar has been appointed or nominated on the board of the following academic institutions and corporations for his expertise in the field of finance, management, and education administration: